Please enable JavaScript

 During the third trimester of pregnancy, certain NSAIDs are also not recommended.

-Clinical research has shown that prolonged use of NSAIDs in patients with lupus can also mask the onset of nephritis, which requires careful medical monitoring.
+Clinical research has shown that the prolonged use of NSAIDs in patients with lupus can also mask the onset of nephritis, which requires careful medical monitoring.

 14 to 60%